-Allergens and Food Intolerance's.
+Allergens and Food Intolerances

-We can replace some ingredients used in baking.
+For customers with MILD food intolerances, religious beliefs or dietary preferences, please contact us to discuss your needs.
+We may be able to adjust our recipes and purchase replacement ingredients.
 For example: eggs and dairy products can be replaced with alternative Vegan recipes and use vegetable based spreads or soya/almond milk.

 The Food Standards Agency Annex II (as amended by Commission Delegated Regulation No. 78/2014) of the EU Food Information for Consumers Regulation (EU FIC) lists the 14 major foods which can cause allergic reactions.
 These are: ‘celery, cereals that contain gluten (including wheat, such as spelt and Khorana, rye, barley and oats), crustaceans (such as prawns, crabs and lobsters), eggs, fish, lupin, milk, molluscs (such as mussels and oysters), mustard, tree nuts (including almonds, hazelnuts, walnuts, Brazil nuts, cashews, pecans, pistachios & macadamia nuts), peanuts, sesame seeds, soybeans, sulphur dioxide and sulphates (if they are at a concentration of more than ten parts per million).’